ietf-wg-cellar/flac-specification/flac.md

 The size of the samples stored in the subframe is the subframe sample size reduced by k bits.
 Decoded samples must be shifted left by k bits.

 ## SUBFRAME CONSTANT
 In a constant subframe only a single sample is stored.
 This sample is stored as a signed integer number, big-endian, signed two's complement.
 The number of bits used to store this sample depends on the bit depth of the current subframe.
-This bit depth of a subframe is equal to the bit depth of the corresponding subblock, minus the number of wasted bits in that subblock, plus 1 bit when it has been converted to a side-channel subframe.
+The bit depth of a subframe is equal to the bit depth of the corresponding subblock, minus the number of wasted bits in that subblock, plus 1 bit when it has been converted to a side-channel subframe.
 See also the [section on interchannel decorrelation](#interchannel-decorrelation) and the [section on wasted bits per sample flag](#wasted-bits-per-sample-flag).

 ## SUBFRAME_VERBATIM
 A verbatim subframe stores all samples unencoded in sequential order.
 See [section on Constant subframe](#subframe-constant) on how a sample is stored unencoded.
 The number of samples that need to be stored in a subframe is given by the blocksize in the frame header.